Vincent and Franz

 Ruined the doll she loved the most.

-I know this tale first hand
+I know this tale firsthand

 Vincent painted this crime.